Simon Nabatov: Later life and career

 Nabatov attended the Juilliard School from 1980 to 1984.
 In 1981, he accompanied avant-garde dancer Kazuo Ohno in performances in New York.
 In 1984, the magazine Keyboard named him Best Pianist.
 After graduating, "he played chamber music and accompanied choirs and former Soviet singing stars touring the growing circuit of Russian communities in the United States."
 He became an American citizen in 1986.
 That year, he recorded a trio album, Circle the Line, with bassist Ed Schuller and drummer Paul Motian.
 Often travelling to Europe, he was a member of bands led by Ray Anderson, Arthur Blythe, Steve Lacy and Perry Robinson, and played with the NDR Hamburg radio big band.
 Nabatov also toured Germany with Matthias Schubert, "with the drummer Ernst Bier, and with a tap-dance group".
 In 1989, he and his German partner settled in Cologne.

 Nabatov made his name with a series of inventive trio albums with Mark Helias and Tom Rainey; he also often works with the trombonist Nils Wogram in duet or in larger ensembles.
 His most important work so far, however, has been a series of albums on Leo devoted to jazz tone-poem responses to Russian authors.
-Nature Morte is based on a poem by Joseph Brodsky; The Master and Margarita is a suite inspired by the novel of the same name by Mikhail Bulgakov; and A Few Incidences contains octet settings of the enigmatic texts of the poet Daniil Kharms.
-Crucial to the two vocal discs have been the contributions of British singer Phil Minton.
+Nature Morte is based on a poem by Joseph Brodsky; The Master and Margarita is a suite inspired by the novel of the same name by Mikhail Bulgakov, and the 2024 Raging Bulgakov focuses on that writer's earlier short works.
+A Few Incidences and No Kharms Done both consist of settings of the enigmatic texts of the poet Daniil Kharms.
+Crucial to the vocal discs have been the contributions of British singer Phil Minton.

 Nabatov has taught at several institutions, including the Folkwang Hochschule in Essen (1989–91), the International Jazz and Rock Academy in Remscheid (1991–93), and the Musikhochschule Luzern.